-Why choose the UT Health San Antonio Cancer Center for bone cancers?
+Why choose UT Health San Antonio MD Anderson Cancer Center for bone cancers?

-The UT Health Cancer Center has a multidisciplinary team that specializes in the treatment of bone cancers.
+The cancer center has a multidisciplinary team that specializes in the treatment of bone cancers.
 The sarcoma team includes:

 - Orthopaedic surgeons, who are specialists in bone cancer-related surgery